xiaominzhu88/TIL/react/pagination.md

         </Button>
       )}

-      // the last three buttons if the current page < 4 or >= total - 2
+      // these buttons appear if the current page < 4 or >= total - 2
       {(currentPage >= pageTotal - 2 || currentPage < 4) && (
         <Button
           className={classNames(styles.circle, {